-During the previous economic crisis, sustainability was mostly seen as a prosperity issue which quickly fell off our priority wagon.
+During the last economic crisis, the topic of sustainability was mostly seen as a prosperity issue which quickly fell off the priority wagon.
 The current economic crisis as a result of the COVID-19 pandemic gave us different insights.
 This crisis made people more aware of their vulnerability and their wellbeing.
 This awareness encourages us to not only take better care of our personal health, but also of the planet, which in turn takes care of us.

 Climate-neutrality in 2050